zybexXL/EFUtool/README.md

 For volumes/shares with millions of files Everything's Folder Indexing is much slower than EFU indexing ([see this thread](https://www.voidtools.com/forum/viewtopic.php?f=6&t=7545)).
 This issue may be resolved in a future version, bringing Folder Indexing speed to the same level as EFU creation.
 EFUtool update-mode is still much faster, and thus worthwhile.

+***UPDATE:*** David Carpenter from VoidTools found that the slower "Folder Index Rescan" is caused by Everything running it in a lower priority thread.
+To bring it in line with the "Create EFU Index" runtimes, just set **folder_update_thread_mode_background=0** in Everything's config file.*

 <br>

 **Download (x64 binary):** [Latest Release](https://github.com/zybexXL/EFUtool/releases/latest)